openstack/openstack-ansible/deploy-guide/source/targethosts-networkconfig.rst

 +-------------+-----------------------+-------------------------------------+

-For a detailed reference of how the host and container networking is implemented, refer to :ref:`network-appendix`.
+For a detailed reference of how the host and container networking is implemented, refer to
+:dev_docs:`OpenStack-Ansible Reference Architecture, section Container Networking <reference/architecture/index.html>`.

-For use case examples, refer to :ref:`test-environment-config` and :ref:`production-environment-config`.
+For use case examples, refer to
+:dev_docs:`User Guides <user/index.html>`.